 The NoC IP may have different clock domains that run asynchronously to each other.
 Instructions for adding clock domains can be found in the NetSpeed NocStudio Gemini User Manual.
 In addition, host interfaces can operate at a clock asynchronous to the NoC clocks.
 The register bus layer can also operate on a clock asynchronous to NoC clocks.
 The physical fan-out and distribution of the clock is the responsibility of the customer.

 Clock crossing between hosts and the NoC happens within a bridge.
 A list of clock crossings that exist in the NoC is generated by NocStudio in noc_reference_manual.html.
 There are different kinds of clock crossings.
-The “async” clock crossing refers to an asynchronous clock, where the frequency and phase alignment of the clocks have no necessary relationship.
-The “ratio_slow” and “ratio_fast” are phase-aligned synchronous clock crossers with an N:1 or 1:N ratio. “ratio_slow” refers to a clock crosser where the host is running slower than the NoC.
-The “ratio_fast” refers to a clock crosser where the host is running faster than the NoC.
+The async clock crossing refers to an asynchronous clock, where the frequency and phase alignment of the clocks have no necessary relationship.
+The ratio_slow and ratio_fast are phase-aligned synchronous clock crossers with an N:1 or 1:N ratio. ratio_slow refers to a clock crosser where the host is running slower than the NoC. ratio_fast refers to a clock crosser where the host is running faster than the NoC.

 The synchronous clock crossers require a frequency relationship as well as a phase relationship.
 To achieve phase alignment, it is expected that the source of the ratio clocks will be the same.